PacktPublishing/D3.js-Quick-Start-Guide/BUILD.md

 ![](https://i.imgur.com/ggSwAv2.png)

-It makes sense that this logs `300` because the data value of `5` is half way between the starting data value of `0` and the ending data value of `10`.
-The range starts at `HEIGHT` (600) and goes to `0`, so half way between that is 300.
+It makes sense that this logs `300` because the data value of `5` is half way between the minimum data value of `0` and the maximum data value of `10`.
+The range starts at `HEIGHT` (600) and goes to `0`, so half way between those values is 300.

 So whenever you want to convert a data point to a visual point, call `yScale()`.
 We can go the other way and convert a visual point to a data value by calling `yScale.invert()`.
 To find out what data point corresponds to a visual value of 450, remove the previous `console.log()` statement and add the following to the bottom of `app.js`: